 - Bell Choir – our ringers range in age and have varied musical abilities.
 Anyone can learn to participate in this enthusiastic group.

-Easter Vigil – Traditional service of readings and hymns telling God’s actions in history from creation through Christ’s resurrection at 7:30 pm.
+Traditional service of readings and hymns telling God’s actions in history from creation through Christ’s resurrection, begins outside the chapel with lighting of new fire.

 Easter – We celebrate the Resurrection of our Lord with Alleluias at a sunrise service at 6:30 am and a family festival service at 10 am.